 Working at Cornell, he befriended the university’s first librarian, the independently wealthy Willard Fiske.

-The Kepharts stayed in St. Louis for a decade, having six kids, but Horace became increasingly disenchanted with city life.
+The Kepharts stayed in St. Louis for a decade and had six kids.
+However, Horace reportedly became increasingly disenchanted with city life.

 He spent much of his time in the wildernesses of Missouri and Arkansas, writing often about these excursions.